plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ### Initial and Later Validation-State Application

-`DomFormInstallerBase` performs the initial validation-state application after installing all collected elements.
+`JivsDomFormInstallerBase` performs the initial validation-state application after installing all collected elements.
 It calls the ARIA service once for each distinct non-null `IFieldValueHost` represented in the editor and field-presentation collector lists:

 ```ts
 ariaService.applyValidationState(